China to make state firms stronger, restructure zombie firms

 In a long-awaited reform document published on Sunday, the government said it would introduce "mixed ownership" to its sprawling state sector, heralding its most far-reaching overhaul of SOEs in two decades, a task that has become more pressing as the economy slows.

-Zhang Xiwu, deputy head of the country's state assets supervisor, told a news briefing that China would work to reorganize and merge SOEs in order to centralize state-owned capital in key industries, while restricting state investment in industries not in line with national policies.
+Zhang Xiwu, deputy head of the country's state assets supervisor, told a news briefing that China would work to reorganise and merge SOEs in order to centralise state-owned capital in key industries, while restricting state investment in industries not in line with national policies.

 "We will make more efforts in reforming 'zombie enterprises', long-time loss-making enterprises and in disposing of those low-efficient and non-performing assets," said Zhang of the State-owned Assets Supervision and Administration Commission (SASAC).